aketchgithub/aketchgithub/README.md

 ### <div align="center">I'm Owino Aketch, a full-time full-stack developer 👨‍🚀</div>

 <div>
-  <p> Full stack software developer with years of experience developing and delivering robust applications using modern technologies such as React, JavaScript, Ruby on Rails, and SQL.
+  <p> Full stack software developer with years of experience developing and delivering robust applications using modern technologies such as JavaScript, React, Ruby/Rails, and SQL.
 Skilled in the design and implementation of scalable, efficient, and maintainable code, with a strong focus on user experience and performance optimization.
 Proven ability to work collaboratively with cross-functional teams to deliver high-quality solutions within strict timelines.
 Passionate about staying up-to-date with emerging technologies and continuously improving development practices to enhance product quality and end-user satisfaction.  </p>
 </div>
 <br/>